THIS INFORMATION WAS LAST REVIEWED AND UPDATED in April 2022

 (e) Technology Committee

-The Technology committee is comprised of John Woodley (Chair), Duncan Black and Andrew Dagley.
+The Technology committee is comprised of John Woodley (Chair) and Duncan Black.
 The Technology committee monitors and reports on the status and development of technology within the Group, including reviewing the effectiveness of the Group’s engineering, ensuring that the development of the Group’s core technology is in accordance with the Company’s business objectives and monitoring the Group’s intellectual property.
 The committee reports to the Board on these aspects of the Group’s business and makes such recommendations as it deems appropriate.

 (f) Share Dealing Code